Hunting Inn in Allerton, IA

 The Log Chain Apiary, located next door to the Inn of the Six-Toed Cat, produces a wonderful assortment of honey products.

 The front porch of the Inn of the Six-Toed Cat is a great starting point for any of your walking tours or day trips around the area.
-It’s also a comfortable resting site at the end of the day or between trips.
+It’s also a comfortable resting site at the end of the day or in between trips.